tommyp/tommyp.org/src/routes/blog/once-more-with-feeling.md

 Much of the modern web is a walled garden.
 When I last tried to start blogging, I kicked it off with a post titled "Let's make mad shit".
 I didn't write as much as I wanted to after that, but I did make a few mad shit things, like [Lineup.fun](https://www.lineup.fun/).
 I still think we need more art galleries than malls on the web.
 And for me, I want some way to express myself online that can't be ruined by _a serially divorced dad obsessed with imaginary trains_.

+## Once more, unto the breach

+So, yet again, I'm saying that I'm going to blog more.
+I'm giving myself some credit here now.
+Everything I write doesn't have to be some well researched and deep article.
+It can just be something I want to share.
 It doesn't have to be some world changing website.
 I can just have fun with it.

 My little corner of the Internet is just that - mine.